Mar 29, 2014; Milwaukee, WI, USA; Milwaukee Bucks guardGiannis Antetokounmpo

 So far Kidd has said the right things.
 He knows this is a rebuild.
 He is focused on developing the youth and wants to run and gun.
 What’s most exciting, though, is he’s willing to experiment with the Greek Freak:

-“But if you have Giannis with the ball directing traffic, he would be the point guard, or the shooting guard, or the 3 or the 4.”
+"“If you have Giannis, Knight, Parker, Ilyasova and Sanders, it’s a pretty big team,” Kidd said.
+“Most people would say Knight is the point guard.“But if you have Giannis with the ball directing traffic, he would be the point guard, or the shooting guard, or the 3 or the 4.”"

 Kidd doesn’t compare Giannis to past players.
 He embraces his alien hybrid superstar as a true original.
 At the Las Vegas Summer League, Giannis put together four of the strongest performances of his career, averaging 17.0 ppg, 5.8 rpg, 1.8 apg, a steal and a block to go with .462 FG% and .375 3PT%.
 For much of his time on court, he was the team’s primary ball handler.
 In games featuring the league’s best young players, Antetokounmpo stood out.